theroyakash/algorithms.theroyakash.com/docs/heaps/problems.md

 };
 ```

-## K Largest Elements in the array
+## Find all K Largest Elements in the array
 ### Problem Statement
 This problem is a bit different than the previous one.
 Here you have to return K largest elements from a given sequence.
 For example